TexasInstruments/ot-ti/README.md

 OpenThread support is available on GitHub:

-- Bugs and feature requests pertaining to the OpenThread on CC13x2/CC26x2 Examples — [submit to the openthread/ot-cc13x2-cc26x2 Issue Tracker](https://github.com/openthread/ot-cc13x2-cc26x2/issues)
+- Bugs and feature requests pertaining to OpenThread on CC13x2/CC26x2 family — [submit a ticket to the E2E forum](https://e2e.ti.com/support/wireless-connectivity/)
 - OpenThread bugs and feature requests — [submit to the OpenThread Issue Tracker](https://github.com/openthread/openthread/issues)
 - Community Discussion - [ask questions, share ideas, and engage with other community